-Your kidneys are bean-shaped organs found below the rib cage on either side of the spine.
-Each one is roughly the size of your fist and weighs 1/3 of a pound.
-They filter 30-40 gallons of blood per day.
-They also create urine which contains excess waste, electrolytes and water.
+The kidneys are a pair of bean-shaped organs found below the rib cage on either side of the spine.
+Each kidney is roughly 4 -5 inches in length and weighs 1/3 of a pound.
+The kidneys filters over 30 gallons of blood per day and produces urine which contains excess waste, electrolytes and water.

-Blood flow to the kidneys is important.
-They receive 20% of the blood pumped by the heart every minute.
-Blood travels from the heart through the aorta, which delivers a branch to each kidney.
+The blood flow to the kidneys is very important as they receive 20% of the blood pumped by the heart every minute.
+Blood travels from the heart, through the aorta, which delivers a branch to each kidney.
 The kidneys clean this blood and extra waste is excreted as urine.